AlexanderPoone/Proj_Mgmt_Project/research/notes.md

 * pygraphviz -->

 # Future work
 In the future, in a scale from 1 to 10, we can add tags "severity:<level>" and so on to rate the seriousness of the bug once the issue has been confirmed as valid.
 Yet, the implementation is proved to be quite difficult.
-It is because that bug severity ratings are language-specific, environment-specific, and is dependent on the project team's own experience with bugs.
+It is because that bug severity rating is language-specific, environment-specific, and is dependent on the project team's own experience with bugs.

 ![image](https://user-images.githubusercontent.com/9071916/142561377-1ed470e1-7852-4435-89b6-f9ddc7be52e2.png)